People

 Assistant Professor, Department of Physics, Carleton University

-Scientist, Institute of Mental Health Research, Royal Ottawa Mental Health Centre
+Scientist, University of Ottawa Institute of Mental Health Research at The Royal

-Dr. Berman did his graduate training at McGill University in Montreal, where he obtained his Master's in Medical Radiation Physics and PhD in Biomedical Engineering—both under the supervision of Prof. Bruce Pike.
-Following that, he was a postdoctoral fellow at Harvard Medical School working at the Athinoula A. Martinos Center for Biomedical Imaging (Massachusetts General Hospital) under the supervision of Dr. Jonathan Polimeni.
+Dr. Berman did his graduate training at McGill University in Montreal, where he obtained his Master's in Medical Radiation Physics and PhD in Biomedical Engineering under Prof. Bruce Pike's supervision.
+Following that, he was a postdoctoral fellow at Harvard Medical School, working at the Athinoula A. Martinos Center for Biomedical Imaging (Massachusetts General Hospital) under the supervision of Dr. Jonathan Polimeni.
 During his training, Dr. Berman was a recipient of the Natural Sciences and Engineering Research Council (NSERC) Canada Graduate Scholarship (Master's), the Canadian Institutes of Health Research (CIHR) Canada Graduate Scholarship (Doctoral), and the CIHR Postdoctoral Fellowship (ranked in the top 10 out of >600 applicants).

-Dr. Berman joined the faculty at Carleton University and the Institute for Mental Health Research in 2022.
+Dr. Berman joined the faculty at Carleton University and the IMHR in 2022.
 His research focuses on the development of functional magnetic resonance imaging, or fMRI, for mapping brain activity and physiology.
 He has developed fMRI techniques to map brain activity at unprecedented high spatial resolution and has made several key contributions to imaging brain physiology with improved accuracy.

 Dr. Berman currently holds funding from NSERC and CFI.
 He has given numerous invited research and educational talks, including a three-part Masterclass on the Basics of Advanced Brain Imaging at the 2023 Joint Annual Meeting of the International Society of MRI Radiographers and Technologists and the International Society for Magnetic Resonance in Medicine.